International and National Driver CPC

 - start driving professionally again in the EU as well as the UK

-If your International or National Driver CPC expired more than 2 years ago
+If your International or National Driver CPC expired more than two years ago

 The changes do not affect what you need to do if your International or National Driver CPC expired more than two years ago.